S-process: History

-The s-process in stars
+In stars

 The s-process is believed to occur mostly in asymptotic giant branch stars, seeded by iron nuclei left by a supernova during a previous generation of stars.
 In contrast to the r-process which is believed to occur over time scales of seconds in explosive environments, the s-process is believed to occur over time scales of thousands of years, passing decades between neutron captures.
 The extent to which the s-process moves up the elements in the chart of isotopes to higher mass numbers is essentially determined by the degree to which the star in question is able to produce neutrons.
 The quantitative yield is also proportional to the amount of iron in the star's initial abundance distribution.
 Iron is the "starting material" (or seed) for this neutron capture-beta minus decay sequence of synthesizing new elements.

 The main neutron source reactions are: